-D. It shall be unlawful for any authorized representative, voter, or any other person in the room to (i) hinder or delay a qualified voter; (ii) give, tender, or exhibit any ballot, ticket, or other campaign material to any person; (iii) solicit or in any manner attempt to influence any person in casting his vote; (iv) hinder or delay any officer of election; of (v) otherwise impede the orderly conduct of the election; or (vi) be in a position to see the ballot of any other voter.
+D. It shall be unlawful for any authorized representative, voter, or any other person in the room to (i) hinder or delay a qualified voter; (ii) give, tender, or exhibit any ballot, ticket, or other campaign material to any person; (iii) solicit or in any manner attempt to influence any person in casting his vote; (iv) hinder or delay any officer of election; (v) be in a position to see the marked ballot of any other voter; or (vi) otherwise impede the orderly conduct of the election.

 E. The officers of election may require any person who is found by a majority of the officers present to be in violation of this section to remain outside of the prohibited area.
-Any person violating subsection A or D of this section shall be guilty of a Class 1 misdemeanor.
+Any person violating subsection A or D shall be guilty of a Class 1 misdemeanor.

-SB537 2 of 2
+SB1351 2 of 2